lawmaster10/howcryptoworksbook/Chapter_07_DeFi_Protocols_Mechanisms.md

 Wildcat operates as a marketplace where borrowers set all key parameters including fixed APR rates, lockup periods, and withdrawal windows without any protocol-level underwriting.
 They can also implement access control through allowlists or enable self-onboarding with OFAC screening via Chainalysis oracle.
 Additionally, borrowers may require lenders to sign legal agreements off-chain to establish formal credit relationships.

-The protocol's risk management mechanics become especially critical when things go wrong.
+Risk management mechanics become especially critical when things go wrong.
 If reserves fall below the required level, the market becomes delinquent and withdrawals are restricted while penalty fees accrue until the borrower replenishes reserves.
 Actual losses only materialize if the borrower ultimately defaults, which is why Wildcat requires participants to actively manage counterparty risk through due diligence on borrower reputation.

-These risks aren't merely theoretical, they materialized in September 2025 when Kinto, a DeFi platform that had borrowed through Wildcat's facility following a major hack, announced its shutdown and became Wildcat's first official default.
+These risks aren't merely theoretical, they materialized in mid 2025 when Kinto, a DeFi platform that had borrowed through Wildcat's facility following a major hack, announced its shutdown and became Wildcat's first official default.
 There were more than ten lenders in Kinto's facility and they faced a 24% haircut, recovering 76% of their principal from the borrower's remaining assets.
 This default demonstrated both the isolation of losses to specific facilities, with no contagion to Wildcat's other $150+ million in outstanding loans, and the real-world implications of Wildcat's undercollateralized lending model.

 The Kinto default illustrates a broader principle about DeFi's evolution: while programmability doesn't eliminate credit risk, it can make it more transparent and controllable through fully on-chain, transparent credit markets with customizable terms.
 Wildcat represents this philosophy in practice, bringing traditional credit relationships into the programmable, transparent world of DeFi.